astaniforth/HousingData/bugs-and-fixes.md

 - BBL matching should now work for records that only have borough/block/lot information
 - Proper formatting ensures all BBLs are 10-digit zero-padded strings for consistent matching

+## Earliest DOB Date Not Correctly Extracted Across All Applications

+**Status: Open**
+**Date: Dec 2, 2025**

+**Bug Description:**
+When multiple DOB applications exist for the same BIN, the code selects the most recent application (to avoid withdrawn/abandoned ones), but then only finds the earliest date from that selected application.
+This misses earlier dates that exist in older applications for the same BIN.

+**Symptoms:**
+- For Building ID 927748, BIN 2129098, the `earliest_dob_date_source` correctly shows `pre__filing_date`
+- But `earliest_dob_date` shows `2013-12-31` (from the `paid` column) instead of `2011-06-14` (from `pre__filing_date`)
+- The actual `pre__filing_date` for job 220124381 is `2011-06-14`, which should be the earliest date

+**Root Cause:**
+The current logic:
+1. Filters to most recent application per BIN (based on `application_date`)
+2. Finds the earliest date FROM THAT APPLICATION only
+3. If the most recent application doesn't have the earliest `pre__filing_date` (because it's in an older application), we miss it

+**Example Scenario:**
+- Application 1 (older): `pre__filing_date = 2011-06-14`, `paid = 2013-12-31`
+- Application 2 (newer): `pre__filing_date = None`, `paid = 2014-01-15`
+- Current logic selects Application 2 (most recent), then finds earliest date from Application 2 = `2014-01-15`
+- But the actual earliest date across ALL applications is `2011-06-14` from Application 1

+**Fix:**
+After selecting the most recent application per BIN (to avoid withdrawn/abandoned applications), we should find the earliest date across ALL applications for that BIN, not just from the selected application.
+This ensures we get the true earliest milestone date while still filtering out withdrawn applications.

+**Code Changes Needed:**
+1. After `groupby('bin_normalized').first()` to get the most recent application, store the BIN values
+2. For each BIN, filter the original dataframe to all applications for that BIN (not just the most recent one)
+3. Find the earliest date across ALL applications for that BIN
+4. Use that earliest date (and its source column) as the final result

+**Testing:**
+- For BIN 2129098, should correctly identify `2011-06-14` as the earliest date from `pre__filing_date`
+- Should work correctly when the most recent application has the earliest date
+- Should work correctly when an older application has the earliest date

 ## DOB NOW Date Columns Not Being Detected

 **Status: Fixed**